saylordotorg/course_prdv401/Unit07.md

+---
+layout: default
+title: "PRDV401: Introduction to Human Resources Management"
+course_description: "The purpose of Introduction to Human Resources Management is to provide a general overview of the concepts and applications of the many parts of Human Resources (HR).
+This course is for the entry level HR Generalist who wants to explore how the interdependence of the major topics in HR are created and implemented."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: HR Law** <span id="7"></span>
 *Unit 2 discussed the Life Cycle of the Employee.
 This life cycle could not function adequately without laws to govern the behavior of both the